Cube Escape: The White Door

-The White Door is a puzzle video game that centers upon the character of Robert Hill, a character last seen in Cube Escape: Theatre.
-In this game Hill awakens in a mental institution with amnesia and the inability to see any colors other than shades of black and white, all of which the facility's staff promises they can restore.
+The White Door is a puzzle video game that centres upon the character of Robert Hill, a character last seen in Cube Escape: Theatre.
+In this game Hill awakens in a mental institution with amnesia and the inability to see any colours other than shades of black and white, all of which the facility's staff promises they can restore.
 As the game progresses, players must follow instructions and solve puzzles in order to understand Hill's background and restore his memory.
-Players are given two windows through which they view Hill's world: one featuring a top-down perspective during the daytime and other perspectives while Hill is asleep, as well as another window that shows closeups of what Hill is viewing.
+Players are given two windows through which they view Hill's world: one featuring a top-down perspective during the daytime and other perspectives while Hill is asleep, as well as another window that shows close-ups of what Hill is viewing.

 Initially intended for a 2019 release, the game's release was pushed to January 9, 2020, with the developers stating that the additional time was needed for their personal well-being and that it would be better for the game's quality.
 The developers also imparted that the game would feature changes to the gameplay and puzzle mechanics and would be "the most narrative based game we made so far".
 They also chose to release the game under a new label of theirs, Second Maze, due to the game's divergence from their usual style.

 Shortly after the game's release the developers began an ARG based on The White Door, where players could visit the mental health facility's website and social media accounts to reveal additional puzzles and secrets that would reveal codes that could be used to access an alternative third ending for the game.
 Hardcore Gaming 101 reported that fans of the series had begun playing the ARG before it was launched and accessing the final area prior to the developers adding necessary content, causing Rusty Lake to compliment the players and change elements of the ARG in order to keep it challenging upon launch.

 The game released on Android, Microsoft Windows, iOS, and macOS and received generally favorable reviews on Metacritic.
 The reviewer for PC Gamer found the subject matter "much more challenging than the puzzles" and that the game is ultimately about "feeling as bad as it's possible to feel" while also "a game about feeling better, and enduring life's colour-drained, joyless passages, emerging from the other side, and finding beauty in the smallest, simplest things."
 A reviewer for The Stanford Daily commented that they were disappointed by the game, as they were expecting it to be more similar to the prior games.
 The developers responded to reviews expressing disappointment, thanking people for their feedback while reiterating that they had wanted to make something different from their usual style.